pedropgusmao/mlsys/README.md

 The figure above shows two FL experiments using two NVIDIA-Jetson devices as clients.
 Both experiments train a ResNet18 on CIFAR-10 for 5 rounds.
 We run this experiment twice: first, using the high performance mode available on each device (see blue and oragne lines); and a lower power mode (purple and green lines).
 The power monitoring was done by running on a parallel process the `tegrastats` utility function available on these devices.

-We report below the average time and total power consumption (on-device training+communication+aggregation) per round for each device in eacho power configuration.
+We report below the average time and total power consumption (on-device training+communication+aggregation) per round for each device in each power configuration.

 ### High Power Consumption mode